FAMILY LAW TIPS FOR MEN

 It is important to understand that when a family law conflict includes children, “the best interest of the children” guides virtually all Courtroom decisions and also guides Marilyn and her Attorneys throughout such cases.

 If your case involves children and your strongest concern is for them, you are a good parent and upon hiring Marilyn's Law Office you will have very powerful representation.
-Don't hire a Malcreant Attorney who would likely enjoy escalating the conflict into a grand contest for his own benefit.
+Don't hire a Malcreant Attorney who would likely enjoy escalating the conflict into a grand contest for his own benefit and who may not care about the children.

 Pay Your Legal Fees by Credit Card